becarpenter/book6/3. Coexistence with Legacy IPv4/Translation.md

 1. Encapsulate literal IPv4 address requests into IPv6 on the client then decapsulate and translate it on the centralized NAT to access the IPv4 server.

+Because of this, it is essentially impossible to separate the discussion of translation techniques from the discussion of IPv4 as a service.

 ### Terminology